casszhao/INF4000.github.io/README.md

 2. **Go back to your dataset**

 Just check your data, even it is readable and loadable.

+**DONT MAKE CHANGE THE ORIGINAL DATA**

+It is a good idea to suspect the original data

 2. **Repeate it with simpler/smaller data**